gravitational/teleport/rfd/0067-desktop-access-file-system-sharing.md

 However due to our limited visibility into the Windows side of the equation it is not possible for us to determine such events with precision.
 For example, if a user transfers a file from the Windows box into the shared directory, we see that as a `Shared Directory Create` sequence followed by a `Shared Directory Write` sequence.
 But then that same sequence could just have been a user creating a brand new file within the shared directory and then writing to it (which is not of particular note from a security perspective).
-Given this limitation, we will instead simply log all events that could conceivably indicate security-relevant information, and document the expected sequence of events for such common scenarios such as those described above for our users to reference. `Shared Directory Announce/Acknowledge` is also included in the audit event log to make the sequence of events more easily comprehensible.
+Given this limitation, we will instead simply log all events that indicate security-relevant information, which is to say events indicating a data transfer between the local and remote machines, which is to say `Shared Directory Read` ("desktop.directory.read") and `Shared Directory Write` ("desktop.directory.write") events.

+`Shared Directory Announce/Acknowledge` ("desktop.directory.start") is also included in the audit event log to make the sequence of events more easily comprehensible.

 **TDP Shared Directory Messages Logged --> Proposed Event Name**

 The following list includes the type of TDP messages that will be logged and their propsed corresponding event names.

 - `Shared Directory Announce/Acknowledge` --> "desktop.directory.start"
-- `Shared Directory Create` --> "desktop.directory.create"
-- `Shared Directory Read` --> "desktop.directory.read"
+- `Shared Directory ReadRequest/ReadResponse` --> "desktop.directory.read"
-- `Shared Directory Write` --> "desktop.directory.write"
+- `Shared Directory WriteRequest/WriteResponse` --> "desktop.directory.write"
-- `Shared Directory Delete` --> "desktop.directory.delete"
-- `Shared Directory Move` --> "desktop.directory.move"

 **TDP Shared Directory Messages Skipped**

 - `Shared Directory Info`
 - `Shared Directory List`
+- `Shared Directory Create`
+- `Shared Directory Delete`
+- `Shared Directory Move`

 For `Shared Directory Read` and `Shared Directory Write`, which contain raw file data, the length (number of bytes) of the data transfer will be logged rather than the data itself.
 This by default prevents the audit log from blowing up in size if large files are shared, and from becoming a source of potential data theft.
 That said, given that there is apparently already consumer demand for complete file data logging in the audit log, it's worth considering making this configurable (out of scope for this RFD).

+### Events

-#### Events
+#### DesktopSharedDirectoryStart

+Emitted when a successful `Shared Directory Acknowledge` is received.
+Due to technical limitations, we will for now just be logging this event on a successful directory sharing initialization.
+We can attempt a more complex implementation that takes into account failed initialization attempts, pending user demand.

 ```proto
 // DesktopSharedDirectoryStart is emitted when Teleport